The ALICE Report

 Who is ALICE?

 Our partners at United Way of Northern New Jersey developed the ALICE name and measurements in 2009 to shine a spotlight on ALICE households, and Louisiana joined the movement in 2015.
-It represents hardworking families who have been left behind — unable to afford the basics of housing, food, child care, health care, technology, and transportation.
-Despite working hard as our nation’s child care educators, home health aides, and cashiers, ALICE lives paycheck to paycheck, unable to save, and is one emergency away from falling into financial ruin.
+It represents hardworking families who have been left behind — unable to afford cost of living in their parish.
+Despite working hard as our nation’s child care educators, home health aides, and cashiers, ALICE lives paycheck to paycheck, unable to save, and often do not qualify for public assistance.

 Why ALICE Matters